European bat lyssavirus 1

-European bat lyssavirus 1 (EBLV-1) is one of three rabies virus-like agents of the genus Lyssavirus found in serotine bats (Eptesicus serotinus) in Spain.
+European bat lyssavirus 1 (EBLV-1) is one of three rabies-like viruses of the genus Lyssavirus found in serotine bats (Eptesicus serotinus) in Spain.
 Strains of EBLV-1 have been identified as EBLV-1a and EBLV-1b.
 EBLV-1a was isolated from bats found in the Netherlands and Russia, while EBLV-1b was found in bats in France, the Netherlands and Iberia.
 E. isabellinus bats are the EBLV-1b reservoir in the Iberian Peninsula.
 Between 1977 and 2010, 959 bat rabies cases of EBLV-1 were reported to the World Health Organization (WHO) Rabies Bulletin.

-Virology

-Genome

-EBLV-1 is a negative-sense single-stranded RNA virus.